Call MVCC Admissions

 Health Information Technology AASTotal Credit Hours: 64

 Health Information Technology (HIT) is the profession that focuses on healthcare data, validity, and the management of healthcare information in a variety of different healthcare settings.
-The Health Information Technology (HIT) program prepares students to enter the profession as health information technicians who are responsible for maintaining accessibility, accuracy, and quality of health information and use knowledge and skills from disciplines such as medicine, information management, and computer technology.
+The Health Information Technology (HIT) program prepares students to enter the profession as Health Information Technicians who use knowledge and skills from disciplines such as medicine, information management, and computer technology.
 Upon completion of this CAHIIM-accredited HIT program, graduates are eligible to sit for the national accreditation examination offered by the American Health Information Management Association (AHIMA).
 Students who pass the AHIMA exam receive the Registered Health Information Technician (RHIT) credential.

 Goals & Outcomes

 Domain I. Data Content, Structure & Standards Subdomain I.A.
 Classification Systems.

 - 1. Apply diagnosis/procedure codes according to current guidelines

 - 2. Evaluate the accuracy of diagnostic and procedural coding

 - 3. Apply diagnostic/procedural groupings